 Professionals have every right to query pay, and to consider whether they are deserving of higher salary and an improved benefits package.
 Across the UK, many thousands - potentially even millions - of skilled and experienced workers are earning less than they potentially could be.
-You can check if you're being paid what you're worth with the Robert Half Salary Guide.
+You can check if you're being paid what you're worth with by downloading the Salary Guide.

 Whether due to complacency, an unwillingness to push themselves, or a fear of raising salary issues with their employer, individuals are settling for less than their true market worth.
 And as cost of living continues to rise in the UK, this could be impacting on their overall quality of life.

 The question is, how can you go about boosting your earning capacity?
 Professionals have a number of options - some of which require short-term action, and some a long-term commitment to bringing about change.

 Each individual is in a different position, depending on the role they work in, their level of skill and experience, their location and the organisation they work for.
 But in general, there are a number of tips that can help you get that higher salary:

 Negotiate a higher salary with your current employer

 This is arguably the simplest way of boosting your income, since there may be no need to take any disruptive course of action.
 However, since it involves directly asking your employer for more money, this can be one of the most daunting to many people.

 If you feel your employer is failing to recognise the contribution you make through the salary you are paid, then speak to your manager about this.
 Having a frank, open discussion about career development and wage expectations could lead to an improved offer being made.